gnuton/asuswrt-merlin.ng/README.md

 ---------------------

 ### Experimental builds:
-* [Repeater Mode](https://github.com/gnuton/asuswrt-merlin.ng/releases/tag/gnuton-snapshot-feature-repeater) Unleash  Repeater along with all other [operational modes](https://www.asus.com/support/FAQ/1015007/) available only to RT Asus Router.
+* [Repeater Mode](https://github.com/gnuton/asuswrt-merlin.ng/releases/tag/gnuton-snapshot-feature-repeater) Unleash  Repeater along with all other [operational modes](https://www.asus.com/support/FAQ/1015007/).
+Please note that AiMesh is supported by standard images and it's much performant than repeater but it works only with other Asus routers.

 ---------------------
 ### Thanks to